 In March 2020, the Province of Ontario declared a state of emergency in response to the COVID-19 virus.
-The Municipality has followed the Provincial orders regarding essential services and as a result, has closed some of its services during 2021 and 2020.
-During the year ending December 31, 2021, the Municipality recognized revenue from the Safe Restart Fund of \$334,590 (2020 - \$397,200) which is reflected in government grants.
+The Municipality has followed the Provincial orders regarding essential services.
+During the year ending December 31, 2022, the Municipality recognized revenue from the Safe Restart Fund of \$NIL (2021 - \$334,590) which is reflected in government grants.
 It is unclear the total financial impact the COVID-19 virus will have on the Municipality.
 Council and staff continue to monitor the situation.